kysonic/gulp-auto-transaltor/README.md

 # gulp-auto-transaltor

 Supposing you have a project in which you haven't thought about internalization before this moment.
 And you need to make it right now!
 Well, you are in right place.
-Gulp auto translate created to help resolve same issues.
+Gulp auto translator (GAT) created to help resolve same issues.
 It let you to translate your project quickly and inexpensively.
 Let's begin.

 ### Quick start